asleepann/IBD-Assignment/README.md

 To practice not only machine learning with Scala, but also the use of distributed systems, we will run our model distributed on 2 different machines using Hadoop Cluster and Spark framework for Scala to speed up computations.

-This report covers all the steps that we performed and that lead us to a successful achievement of the goal.
+This report covers steps that we performed and that lead us to a successful achievement of the goal.

 ## System description <a name="system-description"></a>

-We were given part of the code, so we only list here important changes we applied.

-In general, the datasets with users, watched film and their rating is provided.
-System is to learn on this data and to predict rating for other users and films.
+### Datasets
+The dataset for training contains files *ratings2.csv* and *movies2.csv*.
+The first one contains information about how users rated files, and the second one stores mapping from movie id to movie string name.
+File *for_grading.tsv* contains names of films that will be suggested for user to grade manually, in order to recommend proper films based on training data.
+### Model Structure
+The program takes mentioned datasets to train an ALS regressor on them, and then predicts rating based on (filmId, userId).
+It is also possible to interact with the user, take films preferences from them, and then produce list of films that worth watching for that particular user.
+Grader class implements this behaviour.
 We also let the user choose: if load_movie_preferences is true, they are automatically read from user_ratings.tsv file.
 Otherwise, user is prompted to rate movies at the start of the program.
 ```scala
 if (load_movie_preferences) {